solsticewings/Java-Minesweeper-mallen/README.md

 You can right click to flag a square, or left click to uncover it (if unflagged).
 The game ends if a mine is uncovered, or if all non-mine squares are uncovered and mine squares flagged.

-Created following instructions from and using starter code by Jackie Horton at the University of Vermont.
+Created following instructions from and using starter code by Jackie Horton and Daniel Eror at the University of Vermont.
 Audio is the main theme of Pictionary (1990), composed by Tim Follin.

 Project is run via "Minesweeper.java," and imports from javax and java.io.